 The first step in creating an eco-friendly garden is to survey the plot and sketch a few ideas in words or pictures.
 For newcomers to gardening, magazines and books can provide useful inspiration.
 In an eco-friendly garden, the key aims include:

 - To minimize the use of chemical pesticides, etc.

 - To recycle wherever possible.

 - To create food and shelter for local insects and wildlife.

 To achieve these aims, the garden needs sunshine and good drainage: while the gardener can do little about the former, the latter can often be created, for example, through the use of raised beds and planters.

 After this, it is time to decide what to plant.
-The traditional kitchen garden, which is a mixture of herbs, vegetables, fruits, perennials and shrubs, is an increasingly popular option and can be made very eco-friendly.
+The traditional kitchen garden, which is a mixture of herbs, vegetables, fruits, perennials, and shrubs, is an increasingly popular option and can be made very eco-friendly.
 Apart from the use of recycled water and compost, the planting of native plant species can provide wonderful food and shelter for local wildlife - why not add a bird box or bird feeders, or even a hedgehog house?
-Strategic planting, such as companion planting - where two or more types of plant are grown closely together - can help to ward off pests, as can the use of ground covering plants.
+Strategic planting, such as companion planting - where two or more types of plant are grown closely together - can help to ward off pests, as can the use of ground cover plants.

 Of course, the garden must also be attractive and comfortable for humans.
 The use of items in eco-friendly materials, such as wooden furniture, can encourage people into the garden and its use as an 'extra room'.
-The use of permeable paving can add the eco-credentials of the garden, allowing water to flow through it and back into the ground water beneath.
+The use of permeable paving can add the eco-credentials of the garden, allowing water to flow through it and back into the groundwater beneath.

 In short, whether it is a postage stamp-sized yard or a rolling field, there is no reason why any modern garden cannot be eco-friendly.
 Why not consider the possibilities today?